If you’re new to property investment, then you’re in the right place.

 Are you more interested in yield or capital growth?

 Rental yield and capital growth are the two most common ways landlords and investors look to increase their return on investment.

 Buying a property that’s near to where you live versus on the other side of the country are two very different things and need careful consideration.
-You will also need to consider whether you’re looking for a new build or off-plan property, a resale property or perhaps even an auction property.
+First of all, you will need to consider whether you’re looking for a residential or a commercial property.
+If residential, you will then need to decide if you’re looking for a new build or off-plan property, a resale property or perhaps even an auction property.

 The following outlines some benefits to investing in different property types: